dylanjgscott/weblog/README.md

 # Weblog

+Basic website with resume

+Built with AWS CodeBuild
-Basic website built with Pelican and hosted with Amazon Web Services Cloudfront and S3
+Hosted with AWS CloudFront and S3